nhsuk/nhs-app-design-styles-components-patterns/README.md

 # NHS App: Design styles, components and patterns

-## About this repo

-This is a place to test new design styles, components and patterns for the the NHS App.
+A place to test new design styles, components and patterns for the the NHS App.

 ---